YizYah/copyKat/README.md

 To create your own generator, make a local copy of a code base that you like and then call `copykat pounce $MODEL` and follow the directions.

 The generators use [ns-flip](https://www.npmjs.com/package/ns-flip), a re-generator tool.
 That means that you can release your generator and then make changes as needed.
 Whenever you update it, your users can apply them without losing their custom changes.
+See more complete instructions below in [Usage](#usage).

 For an example, see [easy-oclif-cli](https://www.npmjs.com/package/easy-oclif-cli).

 [//]: # ( ns__custom_end beforeToc )